NeWorldCoin/neworldcoin-assets/README.md

 Only with prior authorization and compliance with branding guidelines.

 **How do I contact the team for partnerships or OTC deals?**
-Email info@neworldcoin.org or contact us via Telegram.
+Email info@neworldcoin.org or contact us via Telegram https://t.me/NeWorldCoinOficial.

 ---